eatateeaten/GraphSynth/README.md

 This project covers a low-to-no-code visual compiler for designing, editing and training deep neural-nets.
 I will also try to cover deployment down the line.

-I started this project because AI took away jobs of artists, writers, creators and many honest people, and I feel it's time to give back to the community and encourage more hobbyists to do AI research.
+I started this project because AI took away jobs of artists, writers, creators and many cool people, and I feel it's time to give back to the community and encourage more hobbyists to do AI research.

 If you are mathy and follow Yann Lecun on Twitter, you would be able to build a foundational model today.